Refer a Patient

 To locate or expedite a referral, please call Clinical Intake Coordinators at 206-987-2080, option 2.

 We are accepting new referrals and seeing patients in-person and via telehealth.
 The current wait time for new patient visits is 4 to 5 months for patients being seen at the hospital or our clinics in Bellevue and Everett and up to 6 months for patients with appointments at our Federal Way clinic.
-Telehealth wait times are similar.
+Telehealth wait times are slightly less, about 3 months.

 Patients with urgent conditions will be seen in a timely manner.
 Patients with nonurgent acne, warts and molluscum contagiosum can expect the longest waits; please see Resources for Providers below for information about managing these conditions sooner in primary care.

 A referral is encouraged but not required.
 Please make sure your referral is as complete as possible.
 This helps us schedule your patient’s appointment in a timely manner and ensure their first visit is smooth and productive.

 - Service/specialty clinic requested